layilin/SP23-33852/_annotations/book4.md

 127.35 jetty.
 Jet black.
 Seventeenth- and eighteenth-century British writers often used the term "jetty" or "jet" when describing what they saw as the idealized beauty of exceptional Africans.
 See, for example, Aphra Behn's *Oroonoko: Or, the Royal Slave* (1688), where the narrator describes Oroonoko as having skin of "perfect ebony or polished jet" (PAGE NUMBER).

 127.38-39 In mind, and aptitude for useful toil,/The negroes differ: muse that difference sing.
 Grainger indicates here that he is going to distinguish Africans by what he considers to be their different mental abilities and aptitudes for work.
 As such, he is taking on the perspective of the slave trader and/or buyer, who made judgments about Africans based on similar considerations.
+The national and ethnic categories Grainger uses in making these comparisons loosely mimic the classificatory principles of taxonomy that were just being developed by botanists and natural historias like Carl Linnaeus (1707-1778).

 [place] 127.44 Congo's wide-extended plains.
 Kingdom in southwest Africa north of Angola and near the modern Republic of the Congo and the Democratic Republic of the Congo (DRC).